Are solar panels worth it in New Zealand? We break down the financial savings, environmental impact, and how solar can boost your energy independence.

 Electricity prices are continuing to rise in New Zealand.
 By installing solar panels you can protect yourself against these rising prices.
 You are essentially locking in your price of electricity for the next 25+ years.

+When solar power is being produced it will supply your home appliances requiring electricity.
 If the solar power amount is less than what your appliances require, then the rest will be pulled from the grid.
 If more solar power is being produced than your appliances need, then the excess will be sold to the grid.

 This means when you don’t have enough solar power you will buy power from the grid and when you have more than you need, you will sell it to the grid.
 You buy and sell electricity in units (shown on your power bill as kWh).
 Each unit costs on average $0.36 inc GST and you can sell it for about $0.10 inc GST.
 The more solar energy you can use yourself, the better it will be financially.
 Using solar directly is more valuable than exporting solar.

-System size: 5.5kW(18 panels)
+System size: 5.5kW(12 panels)

 Cost: $15,000 inc GST